 17 As for the rich in athis present age, charge them bnot to be haughty, nor cto set their hopes on dthe uncertainty of riches, but on God, ewho richly provides us with everything to enjoy.
 18 They are to do good, fto be rich in good works, to be generous and gready to share, 19 thus hstoring up treasure for themselves as a good foundation for the future, so that they may itake hold of jthat which is truly life.

-6:1 Or slaves (for the contextual rendering of the Greek word doulos, see Preface)
+6:1 For the contextual rendering of the Greek word doulos, see Preface

 6:3 Or healthy

 6:7 Greek for; some manuscripts insert [it is] certain [that]